Graham Polak: Tram collision

 Late on 28 June 2008, Polak was struck by a Melbourne tram, and was placed in an induced coma with bruising to the brain, putting his football career in jeopardy.

 Two days after being struck by the tram Polak was able to respond to commands and squeeze a family member's hand.
 The hospital has stated that the signs are 'encouraging'.
 Nearly a week after being hit by a tram Polak was moved to Epworth Rehabilitation Centre.
 He was then able to remember parts of the game he played against Carlton the day of his accident and was able to recognise loved ones and speak.

 In late 2008, Richmond applied to the AFL to transfer Polak to the rookie list, primarily to free up a position on their senior list that would enable them to recruit Ben Cousins as well as re-draft David Gourdis.
 The AFL rejected this request, but Richmond still managed to select both players, Cousins in the Pre-season draft and Gourdis in the rookie draft.
 Polak returned to training during the 2009 pre-season and was selected to play in a NAB Challenge practice match against St Kilda.

 Polak was named to make his return to the AFL in the Round 21 match against Hawthorn, nearly 13 months after being struck by the tram.

 Comeback

-At the end of the 2009 season Polak was de-listed by the Tigers.
+At the end of the 2009 AFL season Polak was de-listed by the Tigers.
 He was then re drafted by the Tigers in the 2009 rookie draft as a mature aged rookie.

-On 26 June 2010 and 31 July 2010 Polak suffered concussion while playing for Coburg in the VFL, again putting his football career in jeopardy.
+On 26 June 2010 and 31 July 2010 Polak suffered concussions while playing for Coburg in the VFL, again putting his football career in jeopardy.